 All University residences are subject to monthly health and safety inspections.
-The Apartment or Hall Director will identify any deficiencies and issue the appropriate fines.
-If any deficiencies are identified, the Director has the discretion as to whether or not he/she may return the following day for re-inspection.
+The Apartment Manager or Resident Director will identify any deficiencies and issue the appropriate fines.
+If any deficiencies are identified, the manager or director has the discretion as to whether or not he/she may return the following day for reinspection.
 Any deficiencies not corrected prior to re-inspection are subject to additional fines.
-The Director will conduct re-inspections as long as deficiencies continue to exist and impose additional fines.
+The manager or director will conduct re-inspections as long as deficiencies continue to exist and impose additional fines.